IBM/ibm-iam-operator/README.md

 ## SecurityContextConstraints Requirements

-The IAM operator service supports running under the OpenShift Container Platform default restricted security context constraints.
+The IAM operator service does not support running under the OpenShift Container Platform default restricted security context constraints.